Droei/Procedural-Infinite-Dungeon-Unity-Asset/readme.md

 - Contains the enemy prefab, the DungeonEnemyScript, and all enemy-specific settings.
 - Enemies can be made however you like, this ScriptableObject only helps with spawning in enemies!

-*Note: If anyone has a clean architectural idea for linking RoomDataObjects and EnemyDataObjects under unified spawn conditions (for example: “this room only spawns this enemy” or “this enemy appears only in this room”) without writing dozens of if statements.*
+*Note: If anyone has a clean architectural idea for linking RoomDataObjects and EnemyDataObjects under unified spawn conditions (for example: “this room only spawns this enemy” or “this enemy appears only in this room”) without writing dozens of if statements.)
+Please let me know!*

 ### 3. Adding Your Own Rooms
 Adding rooms involves assembling the required components, configuring them, and registering the room so it can be used by the dungeon algorithm.